Vittor-Javidan/EarthLog/docs/TestCheckUpList.md

   - change sample widget data
   - sync data show "deleted" on deleted pictures from uploaded projects

+## After Succefull Upload
+- Does sync data delete an entry of a picture that was uploaded in the past, but deleted in the client and project got uploaded again?
+- Does project rule `deleteAfterUpload` still work?

 ## Inputs

 - Picture Input